 The MASTERCANOPY Grill Gazebo is loaded with features: it’s available in 4 colorways (burgundy, solid khaki, brown, and khaki with brown trim); it sports a double-tiered design for wind and smoke; has shelves for condiments and food; hooks to keep your tools at hand while out of the way, and even comes with a built-in bottle opener.

-What we liked: This tops the list for best grill tent as it’s the best option for your hard-earned dollar, so long as it fits your individual needs.
+Why is it special?
+This tops the list for best grill tent as it’s the best option for your hard-earned dollar, so long as it fits your individual needs.
 The covering is waterproof, it’s fairly easy to assemble, and there’s little that MASTERCANOPY didn’t include.

-What could be better: As noted above, this is a lightweight tent and, as such, strong enough winds may (despite the wind vent) turn your covering into a kite.
+What are the flaws?
+As noted above, this is a lightweight tent and, as such, strong enough winds may (despite the wind vent) turn your covering into a kite.
 Well-placed sandbags, however, can keep this sturdy.
 Look for the bags with clips, which can attach to the legs.
 The one notable trade-off for this excellent bargain is that, if you have a large grill or expect to have helpers in your outdoor kitchen, space may not be quite enough.
 This available space, however, is more of a thing to note as opposed to a flaw, just be aware that this only has room for one person to tend to a grill.
 For smaller setups and yards, you can’t do better for the price.

 Abba Patio’s Gazebo Canopy features highly-durable, elegant construction, and an open-space design.

-What we liked: This Premium Pick is the best gas grill heat tent if you are willing to spend a little extra for the upgrade.
+What makes it stand out?
+This Premium Pick is the best gas grill heat tent if you are willing to spend a little extra for the upgrade.
 Though it may lack a lot of the extras found in the more affordable Editor’s Choice pick, it makes up for it in overall design and versatility.
 Easy to install, this canopy weighs over a little over twice that of the Editor’s Choice and has convenient holes in the feet to firmly attach to your lawn, which, together the heavy-duty bungee cords, makes this a very sturdy pick.
 The open space not only makes this a great choice for larger grilling setups, but also for other uses, such as yard sales and lemonade stand.
 Its non-standard shape brings an artistic, upscale flair, for only a little more money than many of its peers and the fabric being UV-resistant means this should look fantastic for years to come.

-What could be better: Though this canopy is best for you if you already have (or intend to purchase) flat surfaces and hooks for your cooking tools, if money is more of a concern than space, you might want to go with the Editor’s Choice with its multi-tool approach.
+Which disadvantages must you keep in mind?
+Though this canopy is best for you if you already have (or intend to purchase) flat surfaces and hooks for your cooking tools, if money is more of a concern than space, you might want to go with the Editor’s Choice with its multi-tool approach.

 The Tangkula Grill Gazebo is a simple yet stylish gazebo with steel construction, rugged polyester, an anchor kit, convenient hooks for tools, and a shelf for condiments.

-What could be better: Though this is great for portability and smaller spaces, you should keep in mind that it has little room for larger grills — especially if the cook expects to be beneath the covering as well.
+What could be improved?
+Though this is great for portability and smaller spaces, you should keep in mind that it has little room for larger grills — especially if the cook expects to be beneath the covering as well.
 The 7-foot width and under 4-foot depth could be an upside or a downside, depending on your needs, but don’t expect the included shelf to be good for much more than condiments and drinks, at 6 inches wide.
 If space and portability aren’t factors in your decision, the price is outshone by the Editor’s Choice by MASTERCANOPY.

 The best hardtop gazebo on this list is actually an awning!
 This awning, with its rainproof, polycarbonate panel, is a little over 6-and-a-half feet wide and 3-feet deep, and yet still comes in at only 12 pounds.

-What could be better: Once installed, this can serve you well, but it can be a little more difficult to set up than it might appear.
+What negatives must you be aware of?
+Once installed, this can serve you well, but it can be a little more difficult to set up than it might appear.
 As this is meant to be a long-term piece attached to a house or building, you should expect it to last.
 That said, the polycarbonate panel, unlike heavy-duty cloth, is likely to scar and possibly crack if hit with hail, tree limbs, and the like.
 Unlike the cloth offerings, patching it up (so long as it isn’t broken too severely) is not as simple a task.
 Though the awning is UV-resistant, it isn’t UV-proof, so you might have to accept that the color will fade over time, especially in sunnier states and without the protection of trees.

 FDW’s Gazebo Canopy Tent is a solid, fabric and steel-covered gazebo with optional sidewalls that offers a lot for the asking price.

-What we liked: It offers a good amount of coverage with the added benefit of being able to close any or all of the walls to better protect from sun, rain, mosquitoes, and more.
+What do we love it for?
+It offers a good amount of coverage with the added benefit of being able to close any or all of the walls to better protect from sun, rain, mosquitoes, and more.
 It also offers privacy and could be used as an outdoor changing area for a swimming pool.
 The vented roof will help with grill smoke in this surprisingly light-for-the-coverage gazebo.
 This tent can be used in many scenarios and could serve any entertainer as a party tent, with ample space for guests, food, and drink alike.
 Though it’s a simple, straightforward design, it’s still a charming gazebo and the price per cubic foot is impressive.

 The Ecolinear Grill Gazebo is a medium-sized option that retains portability without sacrificing too much on space.
 The manufacturer hits a number of the right buttons as the polyester fabric is UV-proof, fireproof, and waterproof, while the iron frame itself is rustproof.

-What we liked: This gazebo sits easily in the middle of price, form, and function.
+Why are we impressed?
+This gazebo sits easily in the middle of price, form, and function.
 The shelves are a decent size, making them effective for condiments and drinks as well as plates for hungry guests.
 The light weight makes this easily movable within a yard and the inclusion of the LED lights at the price — which is quite a deal, all things considered — is a nice perk.
 The tiered vent helps to keep smoke from building up and the design of the frame allows for utensil hooks to be hung from above, making good use of space.

 Things to Consider